Airport: Nailed It!

 5. Bring an Empty Water Bottle Through Security

 We all know that airports like to charge travellers a lot for very common things.
 Start watching your travel budget early by spending little to nothing in the airports.
-For example, pass an empty bottle of water through security and then fill it up in the bathroom.
+For example, pass an empty water bottle through security (as you’re commonly not allowed to pass larger quantities of liquids through security) and then fill it up in the bathroom.
 That’s already $5 saved!

 6. Pack Your Liquids and Electronic Devices in the Top of Your Carry on Bag